BinomialLLC/basis_universal/README.md

 To compress small video sequences, say using tools like ffmpeg and VirtualDub:

-'basisu -slower -tex_type video -stats -debug -multifile_printf "pic%04u.png" -multifile_num 200 -multifile_first 1 -max_selectors 16128 -max_endpoints 16128'
+`basisu -slower -tex_type video -stats -debug -multifile_printf "pic%04u.png" -multifile_num 200 -multifile_first 1 -max_selectors 16128 -max_endpoints 16128`

 The reference encoder will take a LONG time and a lot of CPU to encode video, especially with -slower.
 The more cores your machine has, the better.
 Basis is intended for smaller videos of a few dozen seconds or so.
 If you are very patient and have a Threadripper or Xeon workstation, you should be able to encode up to a few thousand 720P frames.